imgix/js-core/.github/pull_request_template.md

 ## Checklist: New Feature

-- [ ] Each commit follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format: e.g. `chore(readme): fixed typo`.
+- [ ] Each commit follows the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/#summary) format: e.g. `chore(readme): fix typo`.
 See the end of this file for more information.
 - [ ] Any breaking changes are specified on the commit on which they are introduced with `BREAKING CHANGE` in the body of the commit.
 - [ ] If this is a big feature with breaking changes, consider [opening an issue](https://github.com/imgix/imgix-core-js/issues/new?assignees=&labels=&template=feature_request.md&title=) to discuss first.
 This is completely up to you, but please keep in mind that your PR might not be accepted.
 - [ ] Run unit tests to ensure all existing tests are still passing